Dawes County Jail

 Dawes County Jail Information

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the Nebraska State Prison System or the Federal Bureau of Prisons.
+Inmates sentenced to less than one year will serve their time in this facility.
+Those with sentences longer than one year will be transferred to either the Nebraska State Prison System or the Federal Bureau of Prisons.

-It's always a good idea to find out and save the inmate's jail ID number or booking number as you may need this for sending mail or other communication needs.
-If you can't locate it online, you can call the Dawes County Jail at 308-432-3025 to get it.
+It's useful to note and save the inmate's jail ID or booking number, which is often needed for sending mail or other communications.
+If you can't find it online, you can call Dawes County Jail at 308-432-3025 for assistance.

 Phone: 308-432-3025